Concerns and controversies at the 2014 Winter Olympics: Political stability and governance

 The 2008 Russia–Georgia war, which broke out at the start of the 2008 Summer Olympics, surprised the Olympic community.
 "It is not what the world wants to see.
 It is contrary to what the Olympic ideal stands for", said an IOC spokesperson.
 However, in November 2008, the IOC turned down a request by the Georgian National Olympic Committee to reconsider its decision to hold the Olympics on the territory "adjacent both to the [Russian-]occupied Abkhaz conflict zone, and to the extremely unstable and volatile North Caucasus".

 Related concerns persist, regarding the region's safety and the desirability of hosting an Olympics in a conflict-ridden zone.
 "The region is such a muddied and bloodied aquarium of conflict that to pick out any one fish is impossible," says Oleg Nechiporenko, chief analyst for Russia's National Anti-Terrorist and Anti-Criminal Fund, in response to a 26 May 2010, car bombing, whose suspects include Russian nationalists, local Russian mafia groups, separatists and Islamists in the North Caucasus, or a remnant of the war in Abkhazia.

 Sochi borders Russia's six autonomous North Caucasus republics, home of the Second Chechen War which allegedly face social problems.
 According to an article in Daily Telegraph, Prince Bandar bin Sultan, head of Saudi intelligence, allegedly confronted the Kremlin with a mix of inducements and threats in a bid to break the deadlock over Syria.
 This included security of winter olympics in Sochi if there is no accord.
 "I can give you a guarantee to protect the Winter Olympics next year.
 The Chechen groups that threaten the security of the games are controlled by us," he allegedly said.

 Russian Envoy to the North Caucasus Alexander Khloponin told local law enforcement that "the violent scramble for assets" is likely to get worse as Russia invests heavily in tourist infrastructure and Olympic-caliber ski resorts.

 Safety

 Three suicide bombings in Volgograd, one in October 2013 and the others in December 2013, have raised additional international concerns about security during the Olympics.
 The IOC expressed sympathy for the victims and underlined that they trusted that Russia's security arrangements for the Olympics would be adequate.

-The British, German, Italian, Hungarian, Austrian, Slovenian and Slovakian Olympic associations received threats that athletes would be "blown up" or kidnapped by terrorists at the Winter Games.
+The British, German, Italian, Hungarian, Austrian, Slovenian and Slovak Olympic associations received threats that athletes would be "blown up" or kidnapped by terrorists at the Winter Games.
 According to the IOC, the letters did not represent any real threat.